Funded by our friends at Remake Learning!

-Is your 6th – 8th grade student interested in design?
-Enroll your scholar in the Drafting Dreams Summer Experience!
-During this FREE "End of Summer Camp," Students will learn how to design buildings, make models, and use computer design software by designing their own one-bedroom homes!
-Their final project will be to propose designs for new businesses on Larimer Avenue!
+In this"End of Summer Camp," students learned how to design buildings, make models, and use computer design software by designing their own one-bedroom homes!
+Their final project will be to propose designs for new businesses on Larimer Avenue in Pittsburgh, PA!

 Summer Learn & Earn